DS-567/ISCAS-2025-Live-Demo-Smart-Watchdog-Mechanism-for-Real-time-Fault-Detection-in-RISC-V/README.md

 # What is a Watchdog?

-Watchdogs can be independant hardware components that are deployed beside a CPU
+Watchdogs are independant hardware components that monitor the execution of a software program during runtime.

 # Methodology